helloravisha/aws-elasticsearch-rest/README.md

 ## Possible Enhancements

-We can extend the application with more capabilities by adding some of the following feaatures.
+Application can be extended with more capabilities by adding some of the following features.

 * Route  53 can be configured to API Gateway to levarge more DNS capabilities.
 * Configuration management can be done using AWS cloudformation and AWS Service catalog.